Get a free, no obligation personal loan quote with rates as low as 9.99%

 Tips On Borrowing To Improve Your Credit

-• Borrow That Which You Can Afford – No matter which credit product you’re using, be sure to only borrow how much you can comfortably afford.
-This will make it easier for you to make your payments and avoid racking up debt.
+• Borrow Only What You Can Afford – No matter which credit product you’re using, be sure to borrow an amount you can comfortably afford.
+This will make it easier to make payments and avoid racking up too much debt.

-• Always Pay Your Bills On Time – Paying your bills on time is probably the most efficient way of building your credit.
-Ensure you pay at least the minimum payment to avoid any penalty fees which can add to your debt.
+• Always Pay Your Bills On Time – Making timely bill payments is probably the most efficient and effective way to build good credit.
+Ensure you make at least the minimum payment amount to avoid any late payment penalty fees, which can add to your debt.
+But ideally, you should be making payments in full to avoid carrying over balances and increasing your credit utilization ratio.

 Building Credit FAQs

-What’s the difference between a credit card and a secured credit card?
+What’s the difference between a regular credit card and a secured credit card?

 Should I use a credit card or a personal loan for a big purchase?

-The answer to this depends on the cost of the purchase and your financial situation.
-For major purchases like a car, appliances and other high costs, a personal loan can often give you more time and lower monthly payments than a credit card.
-On the other hand, if you’re financially able to pay off a major purchase within the credit card billing cycle, then a credit card can be a good option as you’ll be able to earn reward points.
+The answer to this depends on the cost and your financial situation.
+For major purchases like a car, appliances, etc., a personal loan can typically give you a bigger loan amount, more time to pay, and lower monthly payments than a credit card.
+On the other hand, if you’re financially able to pay off a major purchase within the credit card billing cycle, then a credit card can be a good option, as you can earn reward points.

 Priyanka Correia, BComm avatar on Loans Canada